 How To Control AAC With Eye Tracking (iOS 18 Tutorial)

-Apple recently announced that eye tracking will be available for certain iPhones and iPads that receive the iOS 18 update this Fall.
-At Spoken, we’ve been testing this feature to ensure seamless compatibility with our app.
+Apple just released iOS 18, which introduces an exciting new feature to certain iPhones and iPads: eye tracking controls.
+At Spoken, we’ve been beta testing this feature over the past couple months to ensure seamless compatibility with our app.
 We believe it will make Spoken and other AAC apps accessible to entirely new user groups and we’re very excited!

 What is Eye Tracking?